 This exhibition includes records, posters, prints, videos, books and other items from Leicester-based digital artist Sean Clark's collection of Crass-related materials, built up over almost 20 years.
 Thought-provoking, confrontational, angry and beautiful in equal measures, the art of Crass remains as important now as it was almost four decades ago.

-This exhibition was totally self-funded and only happened through the generosity through those involve.
-If you want to help us recover some of the costs involved in putting it together you can buy one of the very limited supporters packs.
+This exhibition was totally self-funded and only happened through the generosity of those involved.
+If you want to help us recover some of the costs of putting it together you can buy one of the very limited supporter packs.